shospodarets/es-modules-utils/README.md

 `window.esmodules=true/false`

-The solution uses the [`nomodule`](https://html.spec.whatwg.org/#attr-script-nomodule) script attribute approach, which also can be used without additional features like:
+The solution uses the [`nomodule`](https://html.spec.whatwg.org/#attr-script-nomodule) script attribute approach, which also can be used without the additional features like:

 ```html
 <script type="module" src="module-URL.js"></script>